turbot/steampipe-mod-aws-top10/README.md

-# AWS Top 10 Best Practices
+# AWS Top 10 Best Practices For Most Used Services

 Multiple checks covering industry defined best practices for AWS most used services.